 As this is a new project, a new repository needs to be created.
 Use;

-This will reveal all the files and directory which construct the repository.
+which reveals all the files and directories that construct the repository.
 For your new empty project, it should show you three entries, among other things:

 ref: refs/heads/masterin it.
-This is similar to a symbolic link and points at refs/heads/master relative to the HEAD file.
+This is similar to a symbolic link (a shortcut) and points at refs/heads/master relative to the HEAD file.

 - a subdirectory called refs, which contains references to objects.

 Inspect the repository /